-The Joint Master in Computer Science offers an extensive choice of over 60 teaching units (courses, seminars, internships or other forms of teaching), which are grouped into 6 tracks reflecting different profiles in computer science.
+The Joint Master in Computer Science offers an extensive choice of over 60 teaching units (courses and seminars), which are grouped into 7 tracks reflecting different profiles in computer science.

 A student chooses 12 courses/seminars

-a minimum of 8 courses out of about 50 courses
+- a minimum of 8 courses out of around 40 courses

 In order to ensure sufficient diversification in their program of study, a student must attend teaching units from at least 3 different tracks.
 In a small number of cases, a teaching unit can belong to more than one track.
 In such cases, the student can decide to which track the unit belongs, in the context of their personal program of study.